The Meanings Behind 9 Common (and Thankfully Not-So-Common) Disease Names

 The concept of asthma has been known throughout history, and references have been found in ancient Egyptian and ancient Greek texts.
 The word derives from the Greek aazein, meaning to pant or exhale with an open mouth, and its first recorded use is in Homer’s Iliad (although not in the context of the disease).
 It was not properly recognized as an inflammatory disease until the 1960s, since prior to this it had frequently been dismissed as a psychosomatic illness.

-Rabies is an extremely serious illness which is almost always fatal once symptoms of the disease manifest.
+which is almost always fatal once symptoms of the disease manifest.
 It is spread by the bite from an infected animal, most commonly dogs, but fortunately these days it can be prevented by administering a vaccination immediately after being bitten.
 Because of the way the disease causes hyperactivity, hydrophobia, and frothing of the mouth, it was named after the Latin term rabere, which means "to rave."